Computer model locks in Jets vs. Jaguars picks, score prediction

 The ascendant Jacksonville Jaguars eye a fifth straight win as they host the hapless New York Jets on Sunday in Week 15 of the NFL season.
 Jacksonville (9-4) leads the AFC South thanks to its winning streak and the newfound struggles of the Indianapolis Colts, while New York (3-10) is enduring yet another lost season and now has to turn to undrafted rookie Brady Cook at quarterback due to injuries.

 Kickoff from EverBank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Jaguars are 13.5-point favorites, per the latest Jets vs. Jaguars odds at DraftKings, while the over/under for total points scored is 41.5.
-Before making any Jets vs. Jaguars picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The Jaguars are 14-point favorites, per the latest Jets vs. Jaguars odds at DraftKings, while the over/under for total points scored is 40.5.
+Before making any Jaguars vs. Jets picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Jets vs. Jaguars on Sunday